yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Step 3: Include the library in your project

-The first step is to include Yuno SDK in your project through Gradle.
-Then, you can add the repository source, as shown in the following code block:
+Include the Yuno SDK in your project through Gradle.
+Then, you can add the repository source:

 ```kotlin
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }